Nelly Bassily | August 24, 2009

-The script discusses Farmer Managed Natural Regeneration (FMNR).
-FMNR is a farming practice which involves protecting and managing re-growth of trees and shrubs in farmers’ fields.
+This script discusses Farmer Managed Natural Regeneration (FMNR).
+FMNR is a practice undertaken by farmers which consists of protecting and managing re-growth of trees and shrubs in fields.
 FMNR benefits farmers by bringing back woody vegetation.
 Farmers almost always concentrate on bringing back trees and shrubs with an economic value.

-It is surprising to learn that FMNR has received little attention.
+It is surprising to learn that farmer-managed and protected natural regeneration in crop fields has received little attention.
 Very few national and international decision-makers are aware of it, and there are only a few publications on the topic.
 But one study states that Farmer Managed Natural Regeneration has had a positive impact on at least five million hectares of cultivated land in Niger.
 If this is accurate, it is unique in the Sahel and probably in Africa as a whole.